cherylac/grid-practice/README.md

 # grid-practice
-This is a from a tutorial by Traversy Media on youtube.
-Great tutorial; easy to follow along and great practice of using grid layout.
+This is from a tutorial by Traversy Media on youtube.
+The tutorial was easy to follow along and great practice for using grid layout.